maxice8/kubernetes/README.md

 ## Required Variables

 Each section has a `Required Variables` sentence that tells you which environment variables we expect to be set.

 In some cases these variables are sensitive data (like Tailscale Authentication Keys) so they are instead used directly in the `envsubst` command.

-Other non-sensitive variables are assumed to be present.

 ## Setup